Professional brand and networking Mastering LinkedIn

 30-Second Reality Check

-As someone who consults, I look for things that look good but don't actually work versus things that deliver real results.
+As someone who consults, I look for things that look good but don't work versus things that deliver real results.
 Many people believe the Common Idea: The more people you tag, the more "free" views you get.
-In truth, tagging people who don't reply actually tells LinkedIn that your post is low quality, which kills how far it gets shown.
+In truth, tagging people who don't reply tells LinkedIn that your post is low quality, which kills how far it gets shown.
 Do this fast check to see if your method is helping or hurting you:

 1